-- c) The conscious and the unconscious are not separate static, but dynamic systems in the human psyche.
-They have complex relations within the construction of the psyche, and have steady interconnections within the personality. - 1.
-The psychic contents are not inherited, but acquired in the course of ontogeny.
+- 1. The psychic contents are not inherited, but acquired in the course of ontogeny.
 The abilities and aptitudes are inherited, and then make it possible for the psychic contents to develop, to settle in definite functional systems and to be organized into a cybernetic unit characteristic of the individual living and acting together with other people in society. - 2.
-The basic principle of the psyche as a functional unit is the co-ordination of events and meeting present demands, although the mechanism of the internal process of satisfaction serves the demands of the objective life, the future.
-The dynamics of the search after possibilities to reach the desirable future, as an effect, is reflected in the present, but the character of the present is determined by the past. - 3.
+The basic principle of the psyche as a functional unit is the co-ordination of events and meeting present demands, although the mechanism of the internal process of satisfaction serves the demands of objective life, the future.
+The dynamics of the search after possibilities to reach the desirable future is reflected in the present, but the character of the present is determined by the past. - 3.
 The psyche functions by a special mechanism, the conditioned reflex system, i.e. the direct and indirect social connections.
-The social rules from the beginnings of ontogeny are built into the internal functional processes so that the conditioned reflexes are built upon the unconditioned reflex system, through the adults of the environment.

-- 4. The two systems, the functions of the unconditioned and conditioned reflexes, remain in close connection in the course of life, in spite of the fact that sometimes and in certain dynamic situations one or the other becomes dominant within the personality.
+The social rules from the beginnings of ontogeny are built into the internal functional processes so that the conditioned reflexes are built upon the unconditioned reflex system, through the adults of the environment. - 4.
+The two systems, the functions of the unconditioned and conditioned reflexes, remain in close connection in the course of life, in spite of the fact that sometimes and in certain dynamic situations one or the other becomes dominant within the personality.
 So they may seem to be independent.
 Under such circumstances the one may partially be blocked for a period of time as a result of a conditioned reflex function of inhibitory character.
-It may also occur that the influence of some too intensive stimulus releases the potential predominance of one or the other reflex function interference-like, manifesting itself in processing and the response to the stimulus. - 5.
-When interpreting the reflexes concerning the psyche, the view of Anokhin is accepted against that of Descartes.
-According to that view, reflex arcs, reflex chains, and reflex rings constitute interconnected complex reflex systems. - 6.
-Only the final result of the human reflex process, the response can be recorded by an outsider.
-The whole mechanism can be explored or followed only with complicated methods, by conclusions drawn from the response.
+It may also occur that the influence of some too intensive stimulus releases the potential predominance of one or the other reflex function interference-like, manifesting itself in processing and the response to the stimulus.

+5. When interpreting the reflexes concerning the psyche, the view of Anokhin is accepted against that of Descartes.
+According to that view, reflex arcs, reflex chains, and reflex rings constitute interconnected complex systems.

+6. Only the final result of the human reflex process, the response, can be recorded by an outsider.
+The whole mechanism can be explored or followed with complicated methods, by conclusions drawn from the response.
 Exploration is hampered by the fact that the end of the original primary reflex arc is the source of stimulus for the next link in the chain of internal processes.
 This occurs in a complex reflex process and the totality of the parts which can only be understood through transmissions.
-This is the only way to detect the original stimulus and to explore the complicated processes of the internal function of stimulus and excitement and its relief by a response, and the activity of reflex system and the linking of its parts.
+This is the only way to detect the original stimulus and to explore the complicated processes of the internal function of stimulus and excitement and its relief by a response, and the activity of the reflex system and the linking of its parts.
 The factors determining the behaviour of man cannot be understood without their knowledge.